Medical Research

 We invest in research talent poised to make the next major discoveries in neuroscience related to neurodegeneration and Alzheimer’s disease.
 Our goal is to provide targeted funding to a select, multidisciplinary group of researchers with the aim of advancing and/or discovering mechanistic insights into neurodegeneration, particularly Alzheimer’s disease, that can impact future treatment development.

-We provide seed funding to individual researchers to accelerate high-risk, high reward research projects and participate in larger grantmaking initiatives aimed at encouraging interdisciplinary collaboration and high-impact research findings.
+We provide seed funding to individual researchers to accelerate high-risk, high-reward research projects and participate in larger grantmaking initiatives aimed at encouraging interdisciplinary collaboration and high-impact research findings.

 Select Grant Recipients